audioburst-labs/AudioburstPlayer-Android/README.md

 ```kotlin
 AudioburstPlayer.addErrorListener(this)
 ```
-Also remember to unregister ErrorListener to aviod memory leaks:
+Don’t forget to unregister `ErrorListener` to avoid memory leaks:
 ```kotlin
 AudioburstPlayer.removeErrorListener(this)
 ```